SabeloMkhwanzi/Multify-Analytics-Dashboard/README.md

 * Multify is a multi-chain analytics dashboard, a tool for Investors, Cryptocurrence holders to visualize, analyse data on various blockchains and decentralization exchanges on one platform.

 ### Project Concept
-* Building a platform that helps users to remain on one platform that providers all the tools for an Investors, Cryptocurrency holders.
+* Building a platform that helps users to remain on one platform that providers all the tools needed by Investors, Cryptocurrency holders, traders etc.
-* Providing a simple way to track and visualize all assets.
+* This project provided a simple way to track, analyse and visualize all data assets.
 * With the usage of COVALENT API we are able to bringing visibility to billions of blockchain data points on this Dashboard- [Covalent API Reference](https://chakra-ui.com/)

 ## Tools